rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

   );
 {{< /highlight >}}

 The `deleteUser` mutation needs the token from the `signIn` mutation's result.
-Next, you can test the whole scenario by executing both APIs in your orchestrated way in a new E2E test:
+Next, you can test the whole scenario by executing both APIs in your new E2E test:

 {{< highlight javascript "hl_lines=10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29" >}}
 import { expect } from 'chai';